rzaketovic1/bike-store-app/README.md

 # Bike Store App

 **Bike Store App** is a CRUD web application for browsing and managing bicycles.
-Built with **ASP.NET Core** and **Angular**, the app includes secure user authentication, product CRUD operations, image uploads, and a structured backend architecture following clean code principles.
+Built with **ASP.NET Core** and **Angular**, the app includes secure user authentication, product CRUD operations, image uploads, and a structured backend N-Tier architecture following clean code principles.
 The backend is built with **.NET 8 (C#)**, the frontend with **Angular**, and data is stored in **PostgreSQL**.
 The app is containerized with Docker.